vojinpavlovic/auth/readme.md

 | AMQP_URL | String | Url to your AMQP | ```empty``` |

 #### Routes
-Router is initialised by itself in /lib/startup/router.js, you just need to define it's endpoint, method and get.
 ```
     name_of_endpoint : {
         endpoint: '/some/endpoint',